 Ocean Drive, which runs right along the waterfront, is lined with stunningly designed buildings.
 Taking a walk along this road, with the beach and ocean on one side and the fabulous Art Deco structures on the other, is a dream come true for any architecture enthusiast.

-If you are planning to travel to Miami and looking for the right accommodation, I suggest reading where to stay in Miami to know the best areas to stay in Miami for hotels.
+If you are planning to travel to Miami and looking for the right accommodation, I suggest reading where to stay in Miami; Best areas to stay in Miami without a car; and Best areas to stay in Miami with family to know the best areas to stay in Miami for hotels.

 4. Explore The History Of Deering Estate at Cutler